Hawke's Bay earthquake 1931

-The Hawke's Bay Earthquake (also known as the Napier Earthquake) occurred in the morning of Tuesday 3 February 1931.
-The quake devastated the region, injured thousands and killed at least 256 people, making it New Zealand's deadliest quake.
-The Art Deco rebuild has lead to Napier and Hastings being iconic for this architectural style.
+The Hawke's Bay Earthquake (also known as the Napier Earthquake) occurred on the morning of Tuesday 3 February 1931.
+The quake devastated the region, injured thousands and killed at least 256 people, making it one of New Zealand's deadliest quakes.
+The Art Deco rebuild has led to Napier and Hastings being iconic for this architectural style.

-Starting from the morning when the quake hit, the following entries provide facts, personal memories and photos.
-These cover not just the earthquake but the fires which came shortly afterwards, the aftershocks, the notable buildings destroyed, the lives lost, the rescue work and the rebuilding effort involved.
-These sites show how the landscape of the region has been forever altered.
+The following entries provide facts, personal memories and photos of the earthquake, the fires which came shortly afterwards, the aftershocks, the buildings destroyed, the lives lost, the rescue work and the rebuilding effort involved.
+These sites show how the landscape of the region has been changed forever.

-- click on the Sections area and choose Earth, Sea and Sky
+- Look down the page to Sections and choose Earth, Sea and Sky.

-- select The 1931 Hawke's Bay earthquake in the contents.
+- Select The 1931 Hawke's Bay earthquake from the contents.

-Hastings Library like most public libraries has dedicated some of their website to areas of local history which includes the 1931 earthquake.
+Hastings Library like most public libraries has dedicated some of its website to areas of local history which include the 1931 earthquake.

-- Go to the menu at the top right of the page and select Find Information.
+- Go to the Open menu icon at the top right of the page and select Find Information.

-Christchurch libraries website has a list that covers all significant New Zealand earthquakes, including the Hawkes Bay earthquake.
+The library website has a list that covers all significant New Zealand earthquakes, including the Hawke's Bay earthquake.

 - Select the Learning tab at the top of the homepage.

-- Choose Homework resources for kids in the drop down menu.
+- Choose Homework resources for kids from the drop-down menu.

-- Scroll down to the bottom of the page to New Zealand Disasters.
+- Look down the page for New Zealand Disasters.